Weighted boundary limits of the Kobayashi--Fuks metric on h-extendible domains: Notations, Definitions and Main Results

 Here $\Ga$ is a non-tangential cone in $\Om$ with vertex at $p$, $\pi_{1/d(z)}(u)=\big(d(z)^{-1/m_1}u_1,\ldots,d(z)^{-1/m_n}u_n\big) $, the unit vector $u^*=\lim_{z\to p} \pi_{1/d(z)}(u)/|\pi_{1/d(z)}(u)|$ and $b^*=(-1,0')$. \end{thm}

 \begin{thm} Under the hypotheses and notations of Theorem~\ref{kf metric},

 \end{thm}

 Note that in the theorems above, although $\Om$ is required to be pseudoconvex globally, we only need the boundary $\pa \Om$ to be smooth and finite type in a neighborhood of $p$.
 Again, observe that earlier we defined the Kobayashi--Fuks metric as a positive definite K\"ahler metric on bounded domains, hence a priori it is not obvious why $\ti B_{D_0}$ and $\ti g_{D_0}$ are non-zero.
-In the next section, by using certain maximal domain function and a result of Boas, Straube and Yu, we see that whenever $z\in D_0$ and $u\neq 0$, $\ti B(z,u)$ and $\ti g(z)$ are positive not only on $D_0$, but also on the bumped model $D_{\de}$ for all sufficiently small positive $\de$.
+In the next section, by using certain maximal domain function and a result of Boas, Straube and Yu, we see that whenever $z\in D_0$ and $u\neq 0$, $\ti B(z,u)$ and $\ti g(z)$ are positive not only on $D_0$, but also on the bumped model $D_{\de}$ for all sufficiently small $\de>0$.

-In the above results, we evaluate the boundary limits in terms of their values at a fixed interior point of the local model.
+In the above theorems, we evaluate the boundary limits in terms of their values at a fixed interior point of the local model.
 Explicit computation of the Kobayashi--Fuks metric, in general, is quite arduous because of the complexity of the computation involved.
-Even for the domains with known Bergman kernel and metric (e.g. the annulus, the symmetrized bidisc), it is very hard to compute the Kobayashi--Fuks metric.
-However, we can compute the boundary limits in the above theorems explicitly if the model is simple.
+Even for domains with known Bergman kernel and metric (e.g. the annulus, the symmetrized bidisc), it is very hard to compute the Kobayashi--Fuks metric.
+However, we can compute the boundary limits in these theorems explicitly if the local model is simple.
 One such case is when $\Om$ is a smoothly bounded strongly pseudoconvex domain:

 \begin{cor} Let $\Om\subset \mbb C^n$ be a smoothly bounded strongly pseudoconvex domain and $p\in \pa \Om$.
 Then there are holomorphic coordinates $z$ near $p$ in which